pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 ### NewPOKTRollSDK

-`NewPOKTRollSDK` is an initializing function that returns a fully functional `POKTRollSDK` implementation provided its `POKTRollSDKConfig` struct which contains the necessary information to build the dependencies of the `POKTRollSDK` implementation.
+`NewPOKTRollSDK` is the initializing function that returns a fully functional `POKTRollSDK` implementation given it's provided a valid `POKTRollSDKConfig` struct which contains the necessary information to build the dependencies of the `POKTRollSDK` implementation.

 ```go
 func NewPOKTRollSDK(